 A commitment to quality for individuals, families and commissioners

 Consensus is committed to delivering the highest levels of support to the individuals we support, to their families and to the commissioners we work with.
 We have robust policies and procedures in place.
 These include clinical governance procedures and policies to safeguard our high standards and continually improve and enhance what we do.
 Our Continuous Improvement Group promotes this across our organisation.

 Our approach to quality is also deeply entrenched throughout Consensus.
 We’re quality accredited to ISO (001:2000), and our corporate governance arrangements support and monitor the quality of our work.
-Our Clinical Director monitors and guides our services, raising issues and helping teams to remedy them.
+Our Director of Operations monitors and guides our services, raising issues and helping teams to remedy them.
 Ultimately we’re committed to running all our services efficiently, effectively and appropriately all of the time.